Trump's 'Nightmare' China Tariffs Could Destroy U.S. Bridal Gown Industry

 U.S. companies relying on Chinese imports are numerous, from retailers of various goods to manufacturers that rely on components.
 Among business officials testifying before the USTR this week, are those from the bicycle, underwear, jewelry, electronics, lighting, and footwear industries.
 Of particular note, footwear maker New Balance withdrew its previous support of the president’s China trade policies.

-Bridal designers, manufacturers, and shop owners argue wedding dress makers, who already pay a 16% duty, are particularly at risk—even if the gowns are made in America.
+Bridal designers, manufacturers, and shop owners argue wedding dress makers, who already pay a 16% duty, are particularly at risk—even if the gowns are made in America because fabric and other materials often come from China.

 “As a designer, I’ve always been passionate of keeping labor inside the U.S. as much as possible and supporting local textiles,” says Rebecca Schoneveld, who sells her own and like-minded designers’ lines of handcrafted gowns at her Brooklyn-based shop Schone Bride.
 “But specialty fabric, trims, and silks—most of those don’t exist in the U.S. We don’t have silk worms or mulberry trees.
 The Silk Road is called the Silk Road for a reason.”